-To replace a natural key with a surrogate key using ApexSQL Refactor, a free SSMS and VS SQL database refactoring tool, choose the table in the Object Explorer pane and from the Apex SQL Refactor menu choose the Add surrogate key command, under the Other refactors sub-menu:
+To replace a natural key with a surrogate key using ApexSQL Refactor, a free SSMS and VS SQL database refactoring tool, choose the table in the Object Explorer panel and from the Apex SQL Refactor menu choose the Add surrogate key command, under the Other refactors sub-menu:

 Click the Preview button to see the generated script in the Add surrogate key window:

 In the Dependencies and the Sequence tabs it can be seen the list of all dependent objects and the order in which changes will be made respectively.
 In the Warnings tab, it can be seen all referenced objects that require a user’s analysis before running the script.

 February 20, 2014